-On the 5th October the sleeping giants will be waking up on St George’s Hall Plateau at 10:00.
-Walking to Lime Street, past the Bombed Out Church and continuing up Upper Duke Street and Catherine Street, this forms the first stretch of their three day journey.
+On the 5th October, the sleeping giants will be waking up on St George’s Hall Plateau at 10:00.
+Walking to Lime Street, past the Bombed Out Church and continuing up Upper Duke Street and Catherine Street, this forms the first stretch of their three-day journey.
 Next, they will venture across Upper Parliament Street, heading up Princes Road towards Princes Park for a break.
-After a short break, when visitors can see them up close, the Liverpool giants will wake up at 4:15 and walk back into town down Duke Street, passing Liverpool One on Paradise Street and Liver Street, then heading to Queens Wharf for their first night’s sleep.
+After a short break, when visitors can see them up close, the Liverpool giants will wake up at 4:15 and walk back into town down Duke Street, passing Liverpool One on Paradise Street and Liver Street, not far from the famous Baltic Triangle.
+The giants will then head to Queens Wharf for their first night’s sleep.

 “The welcome we receive from the people of the city warms our hearts and we are excited about not only bringing a brand-new story to Liverpool, but also to exploring beautiful Wirral for the first time.

 “As it will be our last giant show here we think it will be very special, and we hope people will enjoy our final farewell to the city which is our second home.”

 On Saturday the 6th, the Liverpool Giants will tour the city centre, going from Queens Walk to Wapping, then walking through The Strand, Paradise Street, along Whitechapel and Stanley Street.
 From there they will head to the business district, walking through Victoria Street, Dale Street, Castle Street and James Street towards Mann Island where they will stop for a rest.
 At 3:30 they will wake up from their siesta on Mann Island to stunning views across the Mersey before they then head along Canada Boulevard to the Strand, where they will turn around towards George’s Dock Gates.